teresko/palladium/README.md

 #### Optional parameters

-In the constructor of `Identification` service there is also an optional third parameter: lifespan of the cookie (in seconds).
-It defaults to 4 hours.
+In the constructor of `Identification` service there is an optional third and fourth parameter:

+- lifespan of the cookie (in seconds), which defaults to 4 hours.
+- hash cost (for BCrypt), which defaults to 12

+In the constructor of `Registration` service there is an optional third parameter:

+- hash cost (for BCrypt), which defaults to 12

 #### Setting up mapper factory